sujithTSR/Flutter-Latest-Features/README.md

 # Mission [Flutter](https://flutter.dev/)
 I will be trying to implement examples for latest features and functionalitites of Flutter.
-As there are (very less)/(no solid) examples for flutter implementations, I am commiting the once which I am learning.
+As there are (very less)/(no solid) examples for flutter implementations, I am sharing the one's which I am learning.

 ## Topics